PECOS-packages/PECOS/exp/pecos-neo/docs/design/tags-and-dispatch.md

    `QubitId`s as fields.
 Most signals (temperatures, round boundaries, flags) don't need them.

-2. **Signals are per-entity; orchestrator gets its own store.** Each entity processes its own `CommandQueue` with its own signals -- this is the common case.
-The orchestrator can also hold signals in the `World` as a shared resource (e.g., a `SignalStore` component on a well-known entity or a dedicated `World` resource).
-This keeps orchestrator-level signals inside the `World` rather than as external state.
+2. **Signals are per-entity; sampling controller gets its own store.** Each entity processes its own `CommandQueue` with its own signals -- this is the common case.
+The sampling controller can also hold signals in the `World` as a shared resource (e.g., a `SignalStore` component on a well-known entity or a dedicated `World` resource).
+This keeps sampling-level signals inside the `World` rather than as external state.

 3. **Signals are one-directional.** The forward path is engine -> `CommandQueue` -> runner -> consumers.
 The existing backward paths already cover responses:
    - `NoiseResponse` (noise channels respond to events including signals)
-   - `MeasurementOutcomes` (results flow back to the orchestrator)
+   - `MeasurementOutcomes` (results flow back to the sampling controller)
-   - Orchestrator inspection of per-shot results (weights, outcomes, etc.)
+   - Sampling controller inspection of per-shot results (weights, outcomes, etc.)

-   If request/response semantics are needed, define two signal types and use the orchestrator as intermediary: `CalibrationRequest` flows forward in shot N, the orchestrator observes results, then injects `CalibrationUpdate` into shot N+1's `CommandQueue`.
+   If request/response semantics are needed, define two signal types and use the sampling controller as intermediary: `CalibrationRequest` flows forward in shot N, the sampling controller observes results, then injects `CalibrationUpdate` into shot N+1's `CommandQueue`.
 No special bidirectional infrastructure.

 4. **Signals are transient per-shot.** Signals live in the `CommandQueue` and are consumed during shot execution.
 They do not persist across shots.
-The orchestrator can observe results and decide to inject new signals into subsequent shots, but the signals themselves are re-emitted each time.
+The sampling controller can observe results and decide to inject new signals into subsequent shots, but the signals themselves are re-emitted each time.

 5. **`Signal` trait and `impl_signal!` macro live in pecos-core.** The trait